Senior Research Associate/Senior Lecturer

 Giulia Friso obtained her B.Sc. and M.Sc. in Biology and her Ph.D in Biochemistry and Biophysics at the University of Padua (Italy).
 She was a post-doctoral fellow at the Department of Biochemistry at Imperial College, London (U.K.), and at the Department of Pharmaceutical Chemistry at U.C.S.F. in San Francisco.
 She also was a research scientist at the discovery unit of the Pharmaceutical Company AstraZeneca in Stockholm (Sweden).
 Giulia joined the Plant Biology Department at Cornell University in 2001, and is currently senior research associate and senior lecturer.<br>

-My current professional objective is to excel in mass spectrometry applied to plant biology and in supervising, training of others in the academic environment.
-I aim to work as close to the cutting edge of mass spectrometry and biochemistry, and to follow and implement new developments and tools in plant biology.
+My current professional objective is to excel in mass spectrometry and the bioinformatics pipeline of data analyses applied to plant biology and in supervising, advising and training of others in the academic environment.
+I aim to work as close to the cutting edge of mass spectrometry, biochemistry, and bioinformatics and to follow and implement new developments and tools in plant biology.
 In that context I aim to be productive and contribute to efforts in obtaining federal funding.

 Outreach and Extension Focus